Azure/notation-azure-kv/docs/plugin-config.md

 # Plugin Configuration
-The `notation-azure-kv` plugin supports plugin configuration to use advanced features.
+The `notation-azure-kv` plugin supports plugin configuration to get a valid cert chain or self-signed cert during remote signing.

 ## Usage
 - Add the plugin configuration when adding the key